nabetama/todo/README.md

 # todo

-A simple command-line todo list written in Rust.
+A simple command-line todo that clone of https://github.com/mattn/todo written in Rust.

 ## Usage